Last updated

 5. Salesforce

-Salesforce is a robust CRM platform for large enterprises, offering tools for sales, marketing, service, and analytics, with extensive scalability.
+Salesforce is a robust CRM platform designed primarily for large enterprises, offering comprehensive tools for sales, marketing, service, and analytics, though it's often overkill and expensive for teams of 20-50 people.

 Salesforce CRM Pipeline